zCoreGroup/zcoregroup.github.io/_careers/c-machine-learning-engineer.md

 - Solid understanding of machine learning algorithms, model deployment, and maintenance.
 - Strong problem-solving skills and the ability to collaborate in a fast-paced, remote environment.
 - Passion for staying updated on advancements in machine learning and related technologies.
+- Strong communication, soft skills and the ability to work effectively in a remote, collaborative environment.

 ### Perks and Benefits:
 - Competitive salary with performance-based incentives.